oguimbal/jcool-docs/README.md

 ### Prosecution

-If unluckily both parties fail to settle on an amicable solution, justice.cool will allow lawyers to take the case in front of a court.
+If unluckily both parties fail to settle on an amicable solution, justice.cool will help lawyers to take the case in front of a court.

-Justice.cool will help lawyers by preparing a well formated file containing all information for both parties (which will never include details about the mediation negociation).
+Justice.cool will prepare them a well formated file containing all information for both parties (which will never include details about the mediation negociation).

 They will also be offered tools to help them to communicate with you securely, and to keep you posted of changes or news about your case.